An $\alpha$-potential game framework for $N$-player dynamic games: Analytical framework for general -potential games

-Definition \ref{def:linear_derivative} generalizes the notion of linear derivative for functions of Markov policies introduced in \cite{guo2024towards} to functions defined on arbitrary convex strategy classes.
-It enables us to construct an $\alpha$-potential function for a game $\cG$ using the linear derivative of its value functions, with $\alpha$ bounded by the difference between the second-order linear derivatives of the value functions.
+Note that Definition \ref{def:linear_derivative} generalizes the notion of linear derivative for functions of Markov policies introduced in \cite{guo2024towards} to functions defined on arbitrary convex strategy classes.
+It enables us to construct an $\alpha$-potential function for a game $\cG$ using the linear derivative of its { objective function}s, with $\alpha$ bounded by the difference between the second-order linear derivatives of the { objective function}s.